ewclide/dewjs/docs/functions.md

 Compiles settings from different sources - *defaults, user settings and element data-attributes*.
 At the begin it gets value from user object, after from attribute and at the end gets default.
 All settings must have defaults values.
-If attribute founds but is empty, then regards as *true* value.
+If attribute founds but is empty, then take as *true* value.
-If you want give special name to the attribute, then use attribute object, by default name of attribute regards as name of option with prefix "data-".
+If you want give special name to the attribute, then use attribute object, by default name of attribute takes as name of option with prefix "data-".
 Options writed through camel-case spelling will replaced by dash-case attributes.
 Function also detects *Boolean* values in attrubtes.

 - **settings* - object with user settings.